lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 The Phoenix web framework was built by another rubyist.
 Chris Mccord (TODO: spelling).
 He spent a ton of time in Ruby trying to build something that abstracted doing live and realtime web UI in a simple way.
 It was really slow and difficult.

-He jumped at the opportunity of working with a more performant
+He jumped at the opportunity of working with a more performant language with a similar approach.

+They started with fundamentals so we essentially have an MVC framework that most web devs will find familiar.
+Thanks to Erlang it is highly concurrent and parallel.
+It has highly optimized templating which me

 - The web framework, Phoenix
 	- All the normal stuff, pretty much MVC